dstore-dbap/LumberMill/README.md

 GambolPutty
 ==========

 Collect, parse and store logs with a configurable set of modules.

-To run GambolPutty you will need Python 2.5+.
-For better performance I recommend running GambolPutty with pypy.
-Tested with pypy-2.0.2, pypy-2.2.1, pypy-2.3 and pypy-2.4.
-For IPC ZeroMq is used instead of the default multiprocessing.Queue.
-This resulted in nearly 3 times of the performance with multiprocessing.Queue.
+Inspired by logstash but with a lesser memory footprint and faster startup time.

 For a small how-to running GambolPutty, Elasticsearch and Kibana on CentOS, feel free to visit http://www.netprojects.de/collect-visualize-your-logs-with-gambolputty-and-elasticsearch-on-centos/.